AntonAyzenberg/toric-diagonalization-slides.github.io/README.md

 Just refresh your page in browser.
 It is very cheap to make small corrections and see the result.

 18. Remember, however, that changes in a css-file sometimes can't be seen if you simply refresh the page.
-This is because your browser stores css-info in hash, I guess.
+This is because your browser stores css-info in cache, I guess.
 So if you change css-files, be sure to use hard refresh (Ctrl+"refresh browser button" or Ctrl+Shift+R in Chrome) to update.

 19. Now when everything works, write your presentation using general html/css/javascript features and Reveal.js API.
 The ordinary